 Yoga-Assisted Self-Discovery: What Happens in a Session?

-During the remainder of group time (about 90 minutes), participants process the feelings and thoughts that came up for them during the asanas and meditations.
-Processing thoughts and feelings in a group setting is a powerful, impactful and amazingly connecting experience.
+These teaching periods include a talk by the teacher, mindful movement, meditation instruction and meditation time.
+During the remainder of group time (about 90 minutes), participants process anything that came up for them during the practice time or anything that has come up since the last meeting.
+Processing and sharing thoughts and feelings in a group setting is a powerful, impactful and amazingly connecting experience.